ZachL1/SIND/README.md

-# SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment
+# SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment [TCSVT]

 This repository contains the official implementation of the paper "SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment".